353words/simulations/README.md

 > If you can write a for-loop, you can do statistics
 > - Jake Vanderplas

-A lot of developers shy away from problem which involves statistics or probability.
+A lot of developers shy away from problems which involve statistics or probability.
 Which is shameful since in today's data-rich environment, you can gain a lot of insights from data.

-In the blog post I'll show you a tool the requires no knowledge in statistics or probably - a simulation.
-Simulation are easy to write and can be very effective tool in research.
+In the blog post I'll show you a tool that requires no knowledge in statistics or probably - a simulation.
+Simulations are easy to write and can be a very effective tool in research.
 All you need are some programming skills and a random number generator.

 ## Catan

-In the game of [Catan](https://en.wikipedia.org/wiki/Catan), you gain resource if a roll of two dices matches a number of a tile.
+In the game of [Catan](https://en.wikipedia.org/wiki/Catan), you gain resources if a roll of two dice matches a number of a tile.
 At the beginning of the game you place your settlements next to some tiles and would like to pick tiles that have higher probability of being matched.

 **Listing 1: Dice roll**